Who is my academic advisor?

 Am I eligible to complete a second undergraduate degree?

-Submit the through Connect to gain the required approval from the appropriate academic dean.
+Submit the through Connect to gain the required approval from the Registrar (or direct delegate).
 Strong academic ability must be demonstrated.
 The second degree must be from a different degree program.
 For example, you cannot be granted two Bachelor of Arts degrees from Mount Allison; however, you may be granted a Bachelor of Arts degree and a Bachelor of Science degree.

 Can I graduate now and in the future take additional credits to to add a major or minor to my academic record?